PointBreak95/LostRealms/README.md

 To run the game download both folders.
+Extract the contents of the zip file into a separate folder.
 Ensure they are stored in the same directory.

 Before running the code follow these instructions: